 The Act would empower local authorities to create Local Approved Product Policies ("LAPP").
-LAPPs may specify the location of premises from which approved products can be sold, by reference to one or more of:
+LAPPs may specify the location of premises from which approved products could be sold, by reference to one or more of:

-- (q) broad areas within the district; - (r) proximity to other premises from which approved products are sold within the district; or - (s) proximity to premises or facilities of a particular kind or kinds within the district (for example, kindergartens, early childhood centres, schools, places of worship, or other community facilities). - (t) LAPPs are not able to effectively prohibit the sale of approved products within a territorial authority's jurisdiction they must be used for their legitimate purpose.
+- (q) broad areas within the district; - (r) proximity to other premises from which approved products could be sold within the district; or - (s) proximity to premises or facilities of a particular kind or kinds within the district (for example, kindergartens, early childhood centres, schools, places of worship, or other community facilities); - (t) LAPPs would not be able to prohibit the sale of approved products within a territorial authority's jurisdiction.